 Place des Vosges was Paris’s first planned square commissioned by Henri IV in 1605.
 Place Royale, as it was originally called, became home to Paris’s aristocracy.
-It was renamed Place des Vosges in 1793 as a tribute to the Vosges department in France which were the first to pay their taxes to the government.
+It was renamed Place des Vosges in 1793 as a tribute to the Vosges department in France which were the first to pay its taxes to the government.

 Today Place des Vosges is one of the parks in Paris where you can sit on the grass (in many parks it is forbidden) making it an ideal place for a picnic.
 It is a gathering spot for families, sunbathers, artists and friends sitting on a bench enjoying the gurgling fountains.
 Be sure to wander the covered archways lined with galleries and shops.
 Sit at the café, Carette Paris, and enjoy a rich hot chocolate or Sunday morning brunch.

 Here are some of the most popular guided tours and tickets for Paris:

 This one-hour Seine cruise is unforgettable but so is the evening Seine cruise.
 It’s a hard choice!

 This skip-the-line admission to the Arc de Triomphe Rooftop or the timed entry to the Louvre and reserved access to the Musée d’Orsay can maximize your time.

 Get to the top of the Eiffel Tower with direct access to the summit by elevator.

 A day trip to Versailles with access to the Palace and Gardens with an audio guide is always a good idea.

 3. Le Marais In Paris: See Victor Hugo’s House